Skojar/syuzhet_squad/text.md

 ##Types of play
    * a team against shared challenges
    * a team supporting a principal
-   * characters facing both shared and personal challenges (personal challenges put in place by other players?
+   * characters facing both shared and personal challenges, wherein players can be antagonistic
-   *
 ### Prologue
--characters are in a zone of comfort
+- characters are in a zone of comfort
--discover what they want
+- discover what they want
  introduce challenges and themes rank them
 ### Act I
--enter an unfamiliar situation to get what they want go through each challenge quickly, converting some to resoures for use later
+- enter an unfamiliar situation to get what they want go through each challenge quickly, converting some to resoures for use later
 ### Act II
 - adapt to the unfamiliar situation